-Moderate certainty - We are moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different
+Moderate certainty - We are moderately confident in the effect estimate: the true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different a Downgraded twice for imprecision: analysis based on < 100 participants per group.

-Low certainty - Our confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect Very low certainty - We have very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect
+Low certainty - Our confidence in the effect estimate is limited: the true effect may be substantially different from the estimate of the effect Very low certainty - We have very little confidence in the effect estimate: the true effect is likely to be substantially different from the estimate of effect b Downgraded once for inconsistency due to substantial heterogeneity (60% < $I^2$ < 90%).